alessiosac/virtualNetwork/README.md

 	Password: mininet
 	```

 4. run ifconfig at $ prompt to get IP Address.
-You can note that eth1 is not set up, so do this:
+You can note that eth1 is not set up, so do this :

 	```
 	sudo dhclient eth1
 	```

-5. using PuTTY connect the local machine to `mininet`, using the new IP(e.g., `192.168.56.101`), the password is `mininet`.
+5. using PuTTY connect the local machine to `mininet`, using the new IP(e.g., `192.168.56.101`), the password is `mininet`

 6. double click on Xming

-7. download [winSCP](https://winscp.net/eng/download.php) and follow this [guide](http://sandeshshrestha.blogspot.it/2015/01/transfer-files-between-host-os-and.html) to transfer file from host OS to mininet, put them into `mininet/custom` folder.
+7. download [winSCP](https://winscp.net/eng/download.php) and follow this [guide](http://sandeshshrestha.blogspot.it/2015/01/transfer-files-between-host-os-and.html) to transfer file from host OS to mininet, put them into `mininet/custom` folder

 8. in order to run the script do the following actions: